 - 2 teaspoons avocado oil or extra-virgin avocado oil

 - 1 medium onion diced

 - 1/2 teaspoon black pepper

-- In a medium saucepan over medium heat, heat oil and add all turkey ingredients and mix until well combined (leaving 1 teaspoon of minced ginger aside for the dressing).
-Cook for about 3 to 5 minutes, until the turkey is browned and no pink remains.
+- Heat oil in a medium saucepan over medium heat.
+Once hot add all turkey ingredients and mix until well combined.
+Cook until the turkey is cooked through and no pink remains, about 5-7 minutes.
 Taste and adjust salt and pepper as needed.

-- Heat a separate saute pan with oil and add in diced onion, sliced red peppers and green beans.
-Cook until onion becomes translucent and veggies begin to soften.
-Add in spinach, box choy, salt and pepper.
+- To cook veggies: Heat oil in another pan over medium heat.
+Add in diced onion, sliced red peppers and green beans.
+Cook until onion becomes translucent and veggies begin to soften, about 5-7 minutes.
+Add in bok choy, salt and pepper.
 Cook until wilted.

 - In a small pot add all of the ingredients for the sauce.
 Bring to a boil and then simmer for 1-2 minutes until sauce reduces and thickens slightly.